 Cancellation – The termination of an insurance policy before the policy has expired.

-Lienholder – The organization or bank that has a financial interest in the property up to the amount that was borrowed by the insured, which is typically a finance or leasing company.
+Lienholder – The organization or bank that has a financial interest in the property you are insuring, which is typically a finance or leasing company.

-Reinstatement – The process of putting the insurance policy back into force after a lapse.
-If the insured fails to pay the premium on time, the policy will be cancelled, but can usually be reinstated if it is within 30 days of cancellation.
+Reinstatement – The process of putting the insurance policy back in force after a lapse.
+If the insured fails to pay the premium on time, the policy will be cancelled, but can usually be reinstated if it is done within a predefined number of days from the cancellation.

 Renewal – The process of continuing your insurance policy after it's set to expire.
 When a policy contract is set to expire after six months or one year, the customer needs to renew their policy to keep it in force.